Creek to Bay Cleanup Day

 Site Captain: Napa Valley Fly Fishers

 This site can be found at the end of Streblow Drive by following signs to Kennedy Park, just past Napa Valley College.
 Each year volunteers clean up the Park and boat launch areas along the Napa River.
-In 2012, 48 volunteers removed 30 pounds of trash and 85 pounds of recyclables along approximately 2 miles of the Napa River.
+In 2013, 16 volunteers removed 200 pounds of trash and 100 pounds of recyclables along approximately 1 mile of the Napa River.
 This is an excellent site for students who attend the college, families who use Kennedy Park, and anyone interested in seeing how the Flood Control Project is changing the look of the River.

 Napa Creek/Redwood Creek/Pickle Creek

-Volunteers will help cleanup Napa Creek alongside members of In Harm’s Way, a recently formed group made up of residents that live along the creek.
+Volunteers will help cleanup Napa Creek alongside members of Napa Valley CanDo and Mt.
+Veeder residents.
 The site’s downtown location guarantees there will be a lot of trash and debris to pick up.
-Due to construction downtown on the creek, volunteers cleaning Napa Creek will meet in the parking lot of the Firefighter's Museum at the corner of Main and Pearl Streets in downtown Napa.
+Volunteers cleaning Napa Creek will meet in the parking lot of the Firefighter's Museum at the corner of Main and Pearl Streets in downtown Napa.

 Napa River Ecological Preserve

-Volunteers will help clean up the Napa River in this 73 acre Preserve owned by the California Department of Fish and Game.
-Every year, there are never enough volunteers to collect all the trash and debris that visitors leave behind.
-In 2012, 18 volunteers removed 65 pounds of trash and 90 pounds of recyclables.
+Volunteers will help clean up the Napa River in this 73 acre Preserve owned by the California Department of Fish and Wildlife.
+In 2013, 4 volunteers removed 150 pounds of trash and 100 pounds of recyclables.
 The Preserve is located on Yountville Cross Road between the Town of Yountville and the Silverado Trail.
 The Preserve is a wonderful place for families to take a nature walk and see the Napa River meandering down the middle of the valley.

 Riverside Drive in Napa